muteebakram/react-js/README.md

 ### Function based

 They dont have component life cycle.
 They use React Hooks.
+They are pure component by default.

 Mainly used for DUMB components.